Education-Numerique/authoring.js/README.md

 How to build
 ----------------------

-Git clone the repository.
+Git clone the repository: git clone git@github.com:Education-Numerique/authoring.js.git

-Then install puke in order to build (https://github.com/webitup/puke) - `pip install puke`
+Install puke in order to build `pip install puke` (you need python obviously, along with pip, which probably means you need brew under osx - more about puke: https://github.com/webitup/puke)

-Edit the config.yaml file to fit your mileage if you want.
+Edit the config.yaml file to fit your mileage if you want (add a custom node, see the file).

 How to contribute